bitspittle/bitspittle.dev/src/jsMain/resources/markdown/blog/2022/StaticDeploy.md

 ## Conclusion

-As you can see, static website hosting is cheap, fast, and easy.
-There are a lot of options you can use besides the two listed here, including powerhouses such as
-[Google Cloud Storage](https://cloud.google.com/storage/docs/hosting-static-website) and [AWS](https://aws.amazon.com/getting-started/hands-on/host-static-website/).
+As you can see, static website hosting is cheap, fast, and easy to set up.
+There are a lot of options you can use besides the two listed here, including powerhouses such as [Google Cloud Storage](https://cloud.google.com/storage/docs/hosting-static-website) and [AWS](https://aws.amazon.com/getting-started/hands-on/host-static-website/).